bom-d-van/bom-d-van.github.io/resume.md

 Achievements:

+* Kubernetes Infra
   * Integrated Kubernetes Ingress DNS name registration in Private DNS server
-  * Implemented a dns server (as the rfc2136 provider for external-dns) running on a windows DNS server
+    * Implemented a DNS server (as the rfc2136 provider for external-dns) running on a windows DNS server
-  * Implemented a terraform provider for IAC management
   * Implemented infra and migrations logics of helm2 to helm3
+  * Implemented microservice traffic routing (dabbed as "swimlane") using traefik IngressRoute on Kubernetes.
+* Infra As Code (IAC) and Gitops
   * Implemented the infra IAC logics using saltstack for managing both on-board systems on autonomous vehicles and servers
+  * Implemented a terraform DNS providers for DNS records provision
   * Extended the MAAS terraform provider to improve our internal IAC management process.
-* Implemented microservice traffic routing (dabbed as "swimlane") using traefik IngressRoute on Kubernetes.
 * Implemented a MTLS proxy daemon, root and device certificate protection using nvpkcs11.
 * SRE duty: firefighting, server management, etc.
-  * Identified and resolved a networking issues between 2 kubernetes clusters (traced down packets being dropped on the client side due to NIC firmware bugs)
+  * Identified and resolved a networking issues between 2 Kubernetes clusters (traced down packets being dropped on the client side due to NIC firmware bugs)
   * Debugged latency and connectivity issues of artifact repository tools like nexus and harbor
+* Artifact Repository Management (Nexus and internal tooling)
+  * Manage and scale nexus infra
+  * Design and implemented a scalable apt/debian package repository (tinydeb)

 ## October 2017 - July 2022 (Booking.com Amsterdam, Netherlands)